LittleAmber2005/AutoBackup/README.md

 # AutoBackup

-A mod implementing automatic server backup.
+A mod that implements automatic server backup.

 Made for servers!
 Clients don't have to install AutoBackup to connect to the server.